 Air Car Access and Pneumatic Options Research Library forum are happy to announce...a friendly place for compressed air researchers and inventors to come together for shop talk, design critiques, and just plain passing the gas around.

 Compressed Air Power Secrets, 3rd Edition A technical book for people who hate technical books.
 All you have to know is a little (very little) simple algebra in order to ingest this whole 374-page book.
 It will make you smarter than me if you aren't already.
 After 29 years of studying compressed air I still didn't understand the math so I studied several compressed air textbooks to find out what I didn't know.
 I forced myself to come to an understanding of everything I read and analyzed the reasons why it was so hard to figure out, and all the details of this quest, within reason, are included in the book.
 This is the book you need in order to teach yourself how air works and what the calculations mean.
-One man liked this book so much he gave me $900 for it!

 Another chapter of history that never made it into the official version of "history": real air cars!